avdarekar/maude-modeling/README.md

 ## Installation
 To successfully run the scripts locally:
 1. Clone this repo.
-2. Install the following R libraries: tidyverse, ranger, MASS, pROC, rstudioapi.
+2. Install the following R libraries: tidyverse, ranger, MASS, pROC, rstudioapi, dplyr.

 ## Usage
 Run the scripts in RStudio.